Setting up your events

 If you are hosting a virtual or hybrid event, you should go to Event > Virtual Lobby to set up your preferences regarding room access, welcome card, networking, interactions among other options.

 With all the basic structure done, it's time to start customizing your event.
-This can be done through Tabs, Tags, and Headings.
+This can be done through Tabs, Tags and Tracks, and Headings.

 Please check each of the following bullet points to go to the according FAQ: